t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The query parameters can be used to parameterize the resource.
 For example, a GET request may use query parameters to request the server to send only certain kind data of the resource (i.e., filtering the response).
 Query parameters in PUT and POST requests do not have such established semantics and are not used consistently.
-Whether the order of the query parameters matters in URIs is unspecified and they can be re-ordered, for instance by proxies.
+Whether the order of the query parameters matters in URIs is unspecified; they can be re-ordered, for instance by proxies.
-Therefore applications should not rely on their order; see {{Section 3.3.4 of ?RFC6943}} for more details.
+Therefore, applications should not rely on their order; see {{Section 3.3.4 of ?RFC6943}} for more details.

 Due to the relatively complex processing rules and text representation format, URI handling can be difficult to implement correctly in constrained devices.
 Constrained Resource Identifiers {{!I-D.ietf-core-href}} provide a CBOR-based format of URIs that is better suited also for resource constrained IoT devices.